TheSongOfEnderion/josee/Chapters/Chapter 12 - Sailing.md

 It was such a large amount equivalent to a few milion dollars.
 He also mentioned he will send her more after dealing with the paper works.

-Josee knew she would be given a good reward, but she didn't it'd be this many.
+Josee knew she would be given a good reward, but she didn't think it'd be this many.
 Thus, she decided to move forward with her plans.

 A small candle dimly lit the dark quarters within the ship.
 Writing on a parchment, Josee continued with her thoughts.
 She wore a loosely hanging white gown that lets air enters through its comfortable fabric.
-Her brow hair was let down, flowly smoothly throug her shoulders.
+Her brown hair was let down, flowly smoothly throug her shoulders.

 '...
 The precursor's annihilation did not occur in one day', Josee thought to herself.

 '...
-It was a protracted and arduous process that lated several generations.
+It was a protracted and arduous process that lasted several generations.
 Beginning with the Great Cold that destroyed the atmosphere'

 Josee focused her eyes on the plans drawn in her parchment.